 All traded instruments are evaluated with reference to market prices prevailing at the balance sheet date.
 Unrealised gains and losses on valuation of traded instruments are recognised in the profit and loss account.

-All assets and liabilities have been disclosed gross unless the Company currently has a legally enforceable right of offset.
+All assets and liabilities have been disclosed gross unless the Company currently has both a legally enforceable right of offset and intention to do so.